-Refer to the cobas\ 5800 System or cobas\ 6800/8800 Systems - User Assistance and/or User Guides for additional information.
+Refer to the cobas[°] 5800 system or cobas[°] 6800/8800 systems - User Assistance for additional information.

 Precautions and handling requirements

 Warnings and precautions

 As with any test procedure, good laboratory practice is essential to the proper performance of this assay.
 Due to the high sensitivity of this test, care should be taken to keep reagents and amplification mixtures free of contamination.